-Then, if you haven’t yet, you will need to submit a copy of your shot records.
+Once you've been admitted, you'll need to submit a copy of your shot records.
 The Mississippi IHL Board requires that all enrolled students provide proof of immunization to the measles, mumps, and rubella.
 You can do this by submitting health records that show two doses of MMR (or comparable vaccine) or positive results from a MMR titer test.
-You can submit these records via email at graduateschoolFREEMississippi or fax at 601.266.4205, or via postal mail at Southern Miss Student Health Services, 118 College Drive, #5066, Hattiesburg, MS 39406.
-You will not be eligible to enroll in your second semester of courses until you have submitted these records, so please submit those records as soon as possible.
+You can submit these records electronically using this link, via fax at 601.266.4205, or via postal mail at Southern Miss Student Health Services, 118 College Drive, #5066, Hattiesburg, MS 39406.
+You will not be eligible to enroll in classes until you have submitted these records, so please submit those records as soon as possible.

-Finally, students evaluated for admission based on partial transcripts are eligible for to enroll for their first semester of coursework.
-However, they will not be eligible to enroll in subsequent terms until they have submitted their final, official transcript.
+Finally, if you were evaluated for admission based on partial transcripts, you are eligible for to enroll for their first semester of coursework.
+However, you will not be eligible to enroll in subsequent terms until you have submitted your final, official transcript.
 Admitted students should submit final transcripts as soon as possible to avoid any complications regarding future enrollment.

 Information regarding your new Southern Miss email account will be emailed to you within 2-3 days of your your official admissions offer.
 Follow the instructions in the email to activate your account.
 If you have not received your activation email or need other assistance, contact the Help Desk at 601.266.4357.

 You can order textbooks using your student business account through The University of Southern Mississippi's Barnes and Noble website (link).
 Books can be picked up on campus or can be shipped to your home.

 Southern Miss utilizes a fully online parking management system.
 Visit the Parking and Transit Services website (link), and you can register your car for an electronic parking permit before even coming to campus.